yang1105716132/learngit/readme.txt

 how to use git
-git is free software under the GPL git has a mutable index called stage git tracks changes creating a new branch is quick and simple
+git is a free software under the GPL git has a mutable index called stage git tracks changes creating a new branch is quick and simple